Tens of thousands flee their homes as Thailand and Cambodia clash

 Some villagers earlier dug holes to create makeshift underground bunkers, covering them with wood, tarpaulin and zinc sheets to shield themselves from shelling.
 Families with children were seen packing their belongings on home-made tractors to evacuate, though a few men refused to leave.

-Several hundred Cambodian villagers have evacuated to a remote Buddhist temple surrounded by rice fields.
-Women rest in hammocks, some cradle babies, while children run about.
-Makeshift plastic tents are being set up under the trees.
+A remote Buddhist temple surrounded by rice fields accommodated several hundred evacuated villagers.
+Women rested in hammocks, some cradling babies, while children ran about.
+Makeshift plastic tents were being set up under the trees.

 Veng Chin, 74, pleaded with both governments to negotiate a settlement “so that I can return to my home and work on the farm.”